abhijeet007rocks8/Dev-Scripts/Rules.md

    2. Tech Stack

-   3. Demonstration(include Demo video or GIF)
+   3. Demonstration(include Demo video or GIF and `add them in your project folder under name assets/demo`)

    4. Basic Component in Project.